antoniorws/overtime-calculate-ionic-app/README.md

 # calculo-de-Hora-Extra-app

-A simple app to calculate overtime.
+A simple app to calculate overtime in Brazil.
 <br/>
 <br/>
 Available only Play Store: